samikeijonen/uuups/README.md

 Theme has [Hybrid Core 5.0](https://github.com/justintadlock/hybrid-core/tree/5.0) as a must have dependency.

-### Setup script

-We should have [setup script](https://github.com/justintadlock/abc/issues/6) that handles all the search/replace.

 Or similar how [Tonik can be installed via composer](http://labs.tonik.pl/theme/docs/installation/).

 ### Creating new theme